If your feedback has ever failed or fallen flat, you’re in good company. Feedback training…

 The ring gives me validation.
 As a “recovering perfectionist,” this (alas) remains a big one for me.

 I’m now reluctant to go for a walk without my ring because I want to make sure I “get credit” for it.
-Which intellectually I know is ridiculous because my body is the one getting credit for the walk, whether the ring measures it or not.
+Intellectually I know is ridiculous because my body is the one getting credit for the walk, whether the ring measures it or not.

 Not everyone needs this kind of validation.
 Recently I reunited with friends I’ve known for four decades.
 We met at summer camp back when listening to Madonna on a yellow Walkman was the coolest thing in the world; we’ve stayed connected through a variety of life stages and hairstyles.
 Spending time with these friends was just the nourishment I needed after these past two years.